Featured Articles

 “Ask yourself: What is the user actually going to be able to see?
 What are they going to be able to do?"

-The skeleton should be written from the perspective of how the feature set is going to impact the user, as well as many other technical elements.
-The developers’ responsibility is to figure out if part of the value proposition is the technology that it’s using.
+The skeleton should be written from the perspective of how the feature set will impact the user, as well as many other technical elements.
+The developers’ responsibility is to figure out if part of the value proposition is the technology it’s using.

-If a hypothetical feature set involved blockchain, it would be useful to include it in a feature set, as it is a part of the value proposition for the user.
-If it’s just a miscellaneous feature that happens to be on the mobile and web platform, then the technology is not as crucial— or the user simply doesn’t care enough for it to be worthwhile.
+If a hypothetical feature set involves blockchain, it would be useful to include it in a feature set, as it is a part of the value proposition for the user.
+If it’s just a miscellaneous feature that happens to be on the mobile and web platform, then the technology is not as crucial — or the user simply doesn’t care enough for it to be worthwhile.

 PRACTICAL STEPS FOR A NEW FEATURE SET